Aisya-A5/Aisya-A5/README.md

 - 👋 Hi, I’m @Aisya-A5
-- 👀 I’m interested in Game development, Python, and back-end web development.
+- 👀 I’m interested in Game development, Python, and data science.
-- 🌱 I’m currently learning how to be good at my studies and focusing in python...
+- 🌱 I’m currently learning to be good at my studies and focusing on Python...
 - 📒 Eng. stud.

 <!---